drBenway/pixi-vn-wiki/start/character.md

 Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`.

-For set the properties and store them in the game storage, you must use the `setStorageProperty` method. ( See the file `Character.ts` )
+To save property changes to the game storage, you can use the `setStorageProperty` method. ( See the file `Character.ts` )

 ::: code-group